rladeira/rUtils/README.md

-# rl.utils
+# rUtils

-An R package with several utility functions for helping to build more readable code in R.
+An R package with several utility functions.